Trusted Provider of: Trusted Provider Logo

 Trip insurance covers flight cancellations and delays that result from covered events, such as inclement weather or a mechanical breakdown.
 In the event your travel plans are impacted, your policy may cover the cost to book new travel arrangements.

 Travel insurance does not cover voluntary changes to your plans, like wanting a new departure time or no longer wanting to travel.
-For the most cancellation flexibility, purchase a policy that includes CFAR insurance.
+For the most cancellation flexibility, purchase a policy that includes CFAR & IFAR insurance.
 This benefit can provide partial reimbursement of your trip costs if you cancel for an uncovered reason.

 Flight cancellation insurance can reimburse you for non-refundable travel expenses, including airline tickets, if you cancel your trip for a covered reason.
 Most plans cover cancellations relating to an unexpected illness, injury, family emergency, or severe weather events.